Jersey, Channel Islands

 Jersey resident partnerships, as defined under the economic substance regime, will be required to file a 'combined notification' with effect from the 2022 year of assessment, due on 30 November following the year of assessment.
 The combined notification requires declarations in respect of tax and economic substance.

 Prior to the 2022 year of assessment, the corporate tax filing deadline was 31 December following the year of assessment.

 Payment of tax

 For companies, tax is payable in arrears during the calendar year following the year of assessment.

-The Jersey tax payment system has changed for the 2019 year of assessment.
-For the first time, a separate category of payment dates is being set for large remitters.
-A large remitter is broadly defined as a company whose tax liability exceeds £500,000 for each of the two years preceding the year of assessments in respect of which the payment is being made.
+The Jersey tax payment system changed with effect from the 2019 year of assessment.
+For the first time, a separate category of payment dates was set for large remitters.
+A large remitter is broadly defined as a company whose tax liability exceeds GBP 500,000 for each of the two years preceding the year of assessments in respect of which the payment is being made.
 An instalment payment is required by 31 March and the balance is due by 30 September (in the year following the year of assessment).

 Tax paid late will be subject to interest and a late payment surcharge.

 There is no formal tax audit process in Jersey.

 If the Comptroller discovers profits have not been fully assessed, the Comptroller can issue an amended/additional assessment at any time not later than two years after the expiration of the year of assessment.
 If the error involves fraud, wilful default, or neglect, then the assessment can be revised at any time.